Returns policy

 This is a discretionary returns policy for an online store.
 The policy can be used to communicate any discretionary (i.e. extra-statutory) rights a customer may have to return physical products to the store.

-The key sections of the policy set out: (i) the basic entitlement to return products; (ii) a procedure for requesting returns; (iii) a list of exceptions and exclusions; and (iv) a refund process.
+The key sections of the returns policy set out: (i) the basic entitlement to return products; (ii) a procedure for requesting returns; (iii) a list of exceptions and exclusions; and (iv) a refund process.

 There are few good reasons for treating statutory and non-statutory rights separately.